sperte/sperte.github.io/index.md

 During that time I also co-founded a side business called [Sky Balloon](http://skyballoonstudio.com) with two friends.
 We developed iPhone apps in our spare time to hone our skills.
 We worked on over a dozen apps and shipped five.
 Our most popular app (with over 300k downloads) was a quick-launch video camera called Capture, which was featured on [CNN](http://www.cnn.com/2011/TECH/web/07/20/useful.apps.sites.tools/index.html), [CNET](https://www.cnet.com/news/record-video-in-an-instant-with-capture-app/), [Gizmodo](https://gizmodo.com/5818925/captures-big-fat-video-icon-starts-recording-as-soon-as-its-pressed), [Lifehacker](https://lifehacker.com/5819454/add-an-instant-record-button-to-your-home-screen-and-never-miss-the-money-shot), [Wired](https://www.wired.com/2011/07/capture-app-a-record-button-for-your-home-screen/), and dozens of [smaller publications and blogs](https://www.macstories.net/reviews/capture-the-fastest-app-to-record-video-on-your-iphone/).

-In 2011, I left my career at the church to help start [Tagboard], a social media software company. **I helped lead the product team** to build, deliver, and manage the whole of Tagboard's product offering and then transitioned to a more central role in the company as Chief of Staff.
+In 2011, I left my career at the church to help start [Tagboard], a social media software company.
+After creating the brand, **I helped lead the product team** to build, deliver, and manage the whole of Tagboard's product offering, and then transitioned to a more central role in the company as Chief of Staff.

 [Tagboard]: https://tagboard.com